stafiprotocol/developer/docs/architecture/designprinciples.md

 ## Simplicity

 Complex logic and procedures will lead to a high technical threshold for LSD.
-Listake adopts a simple design and deployment process.
+StaFi LSD Stack adopts a simple design and deployment process.
 Any developer with certain skills can quickly deploy a set of LSDs, thus saving more time and focusing more on specific businesses and application development, shorten the development cycle and save time

 ## Scalability